Codecademy/docs/content/general/concepts/algorithm/terms/euclidean-algorithm/euclidean-algorithm.md

 - Method 3:

-  - The third code is an optimized version of the Euclidean algorithm that uses recursion.
-It calculates the GCD by repeatedly taking the modulus of `a` with `b` and calling itself with the new values (`b` and `a%b`) until `b` becomes 0.
-The time complexity of this optimized Euclidean algorithm is **O(log(max(a, b)))** since the algorithm reduces the values quickly by taking the modulus.
+  - The third example is an optimized version of the Euclidean algorithm that uses recursion.
+It calculates the GCD by repeatedly taking the modulus of `a` with `b` and calling itself with the new values (`b` and `a%b`) until `b` equals `0`.
+The time complexity of this optimized Euclidean algorithm is *O(log(max(a, b)))* since the algorithm reduces the values quickly by taking the modulus.

 To summarize, the time complexities of the three codes are as follows: